BGSpiegl/GCparagon/README.md

 [Software Dependencies](#software-dependencies)

 ### Recommended Installation Procedure
-First, move into the directory where you want to store the GCparagon code and clone the [GitHub][github repo]
+First, move into the directory where you want to store the GCparagon code and clone **this branch** of the [GitHub repository][github repo]:

-repository:
+`git clone --branch including_EGAS00001006963_results --single-branch https://github.com/BGSpiegl/GCparagon.git`

+If you want to clone **the whole repository**, use the following command instead:

 `git clone https://github.com/BGSpiegl/GCparagon`